Stanford Wong Flunks Big-Time

-Stanford Wong Flunks Big-Time is a 2005 children's novel by Lisa Yee.
+Stanford Wong Flunks Big-Time is a 2005 children's novel by American author Lisa Yee.
 Narrating Stanford's point of view in Millicent Min, Girl Genius and So Totally Emily Ebers, it focuses on Stanford's eventful summer after he learns his lack of academic interest leads him to failing his English class and attending summer school.
 A basketball star, Stanford finds himself at odds at having to keep his summer school secret from his friends and teammates along with hiding the fact he's being tutored by the infamous Millicent Min.
 As Stanford struggles to deal with changes in his life, such as his grandmother leaving his home, the rest of the novel finds Stanford attempting to adapt to these changes along with dealing with problems involving friendship, family tensions, and first love.

 Plot summary

 A slack-off, fun-loving, basketball prodigy, Stanford Wong is ready for summer.
 He's going to spend every day at the park with his best friends (Stretch, Gus, Tico, and Digger) and he's going to a basketball camp where he'll learn from the pros.
 But his English teacher, the horrible Mr. Glick, presents him with some bad news: he got an F on his last book report on Holes and failed English class.
 Now Stanford must trade basketball camp for summer school - and as if this weren't bad enough, his mom hired a tutor for him: his arch-enemy Millicent Min.
 A child genius, Millicent Min is a senior in high school at age eleven, not to mention a world-class jerk.
 She hates Stanford as much as he hates her.

 Stanford's situation deteriorates as his father continues to distance himself from home, his grandmother becomes senile and moves to a dead retirement home, Millicent tortures him in their study sessions, and his lie to his friends becomes harder and harder to cover up - because he's told them that he passed English with flying colors.

 Life improves slightly when the beautiful new girl, Emily Ebers, takes an immediate liking to Stanford (the feeling is mutual) but Emily is Millicent Min's one and only friend.
 Apparently, though, Millicent doesn't want Emily to know of her sky-high IQ, because Emily is under the impression that Millicent is not only homeschooled but tutored by Stanford.
 Stanford goes along with this lie because he believes that Emily will never like him if she knows he is stupid.
 In a strange way, Millicent and Stanford form a tentative friendship; they are bound by their affection for Emily, and in the process, the two become closer as well.